Usage

 Display detected hostdisks

-Only devices that don't have a file system will be detected
+Only devices that don't have a filesystem will be detected.
+To use pre-formatted disks, a Persistent Volume must be created manually.

 Hostdisk formatting

-Set one of supported filesystem names in HostDisk specification to format it and create persistent volume.
+The desired filesystem can be defined through the Hostdisk specification.
 Filesystem can be set only once and can not be modified after setting.
 Supported filesystems: ext3, ext4, xfs.

 kubectl edit hostdisks "<HOSTDISK NAME>"